fractaldotbox/alpha-bees/README.md

 - 🌾 Yield Farming with Aave, Morpho across multiple markets

 To make Defi simpler, 🐝αBees
- 1. provides visual and professional strategies with data and expert advices.
+ - provides visual and professional strategies with data and expert advices.
- 1. effortless by with agents automatically deposit and rebalance for you
+ - effortless by with agents automatically deposit and rebalance for you

-While staying safe and private
- - strategy are not disclosed
- - risk guardrails with segregated wallets
+ - Keep you safe with private strategy and risk guardrails on segregated wallets

 # How it's made